 Palliative care social workers will often use a psycho-social approach to advocate for families, working as a critical link between the information and practical support that's available to families caring for a baby with a life-limiting condition.
-Along with other health and care professionals, they may also have a role in the safeguarding of babies, ensuring that they are developing in circumstances consistent with the provision of safe and effective care.
+Along with other health and care professionals, they may also have a role in the safeguarding of babies, ensuring that they are being cared for safely and effectively.